Kingdread/Rurtle/quickstart/quickstart.md

 *realign [angle]*: set the turtle's orientation to [angle], where 0 is north, 90 is west, 180 is south and 270 is east.

+*hide*: Hide the turtle so it won't show on the screen

+*show*: Show the turtle again

 Environment functions
 ---------------------